-Sleep can have a major effect on inflammation in the body.
+Sleep can have a major effect on inflammation in your body.

 In fact, sleep loss is known to activate undesirable markers of inflammation and cell damage.

-Bottom Line: Sleep affects the body's inflammatory responses.
-Poor sleep is strongly linked to inflammatory bowel diseases and can increase the risk of disease recurrence.
+Summary Sleep affects your body's inflammatory responses.
+Poor sleep is strongly linked to inflammatory bowel diseases and can increase your risk of disease recurrence.

-Sleep loss reduces our ability to interact socially.
+Sleep loss reduces your ability to interact socially.

 One study found that people who hadn’t slept had a reduced ability to recognize expressions of anger and happiness (

-Researchers believe that poor sleep affects our ability to recognize important social cues and process emotional information.
+Researchers believe that poor sleep affects your ability to recognize important social cues and process emotional information.